Ohio Arrest Search

 Ohio arrest records typically stay on file until they are expunged.
 Arrestees in Ohio may petition the court after a specific time period (which varies by charge) to have their records expunged.
 There is no statute of limitations for felony offenses; misdemeanor charges must be expunged within two or five years, depending on the offense.
 Arrestees may petition to have their records sealed sooner under certain circumstances.

-An arrest report is an official record law enforcement personnel create following an arrest.
-It contains details on an arrest, including the occasion of the arrest, the location and time of the arrest, as well as the identity of the arrested person.
+Law enforcement officials create arrest reports following an arrest.
+Reports contain details on an arrest, including the occasion of the arrest, the location and time of the arrest, as well as the identity of the arrested person.
 The facts of any witnesses to the incident, any evidence gathered at the site, and whether the detained person gave a statement after being apprehended may all be included in arrest reports.

 Conversely, an arrest record in Ohio is a thorough record that can include facts on an individual's arrest history.
 Since arrest reports are essentially an official account of the arrest procedure, they are frequently subject to strict regulations regarding their distribution.
 On the other hand, unless otherwise specified by state law, Ohio arrest records are often public information.